12 Aug Pros and Cons of Employee Monitoring

 People don’t like to be watched.
 If an employer is keeping a close watch on every action an employee takes, then there isn’t much motivation to do anything but look for a new job in their spare time – which in some cases will happen if an employee feels uncomfortable while being monitored.

 If in the very least, an employer can expect some employees to be pushed back through a lack of motivation.
 Which could result in the death knolls for any business.

 3. There may be privacy issues involved:

 To implement employee monitoring, there must be an investment in the technology that makes it happen.
-There are also staffing costs as well as training costs that are involved because someone has to look at the data which is being collected.
+There are also staffing costs as well as training costs.
+That is involved because someone has to look at the data which is being collected.

 If you’re looking for implementing any employee monitoring software or employee monitoring app that can help you to boost sales and revenue, you’ve come to the right place.
 Give us a call and we will provide you with a free demo on our world-class employee monitoring and geo-fencing app Field Force Connect.